5 Angle Grinder Jigs for Safer, Straighter Metal Cuts

 ⚙️ 5.
 Quick-Change Flange & Wheel Holder Table

-What I keep on mine
+What to keep on it

-- Spare cutoff and grinding wheels
+- Spare cutoff wheels and grinding wheels

 - Extra guards, flanges, and a small wrench